-A Chromebook is a computer that you can work from full-time.
+A Chromebook is a computer that you can work from full-time, even if it isn't one of the best Chromebook models out there.
 It's been that way for years, and yet outside education and enterprise — two industries that have very strict standards in regards to quality, value, security that have helped make Chromebooks into the only cheap laptop you should buy — Chromebooks are still thought of as less-than computers.
 Despite Android app support — and now the same for Linux apps — increasingly high value and durability, Chromebooks are by many still seen as light-duty machines that you can't use all day, every day, for everything.
 Except that's exactly what I do.

 Here's how I work all day, every day on Chromebooks, and the models I've personally used the last six months.